The Authentic Cruise Company

 Master Suite

 One of our most sumptuous suites ever designed!
 With innovative domed glazing surrounding the living areas and one of the largest balconies on board, the Master Suite offers complete destination immersion at sea.
-Floor-to-ceiling windows provide wow-factor 270˚ views, while the beautifully appointed living and dining areas, separate bedroom and bathroom with walk in shower and whirlpool bath ensure complete in suite comfort.
-If you have ever wanted to experience expedition travel while not missing on luxury, Silver Endeavour’s Master Suite is the answer.
+Floor-to-ceiling windows provide wow-factor 270-degree views while the beautifully appointed living and dining areas, separate bedroom, and bathroom with walk-in shower and whirlpool bath ensure complete in-suite comfort.
+If you have ever wanted to experience expedition travel while not missing out on luxury, Silver Endeavour’s Master Suite is the answer.

 Images are intended as a general reference.
 Features, materials, finishes and layout may be different than shown.